Benign Prostatic Hyperplasia (BPH): Symptoms and Treatment

 Side effects that may occur with alpha-blockers include:

 Alpha-blockers are usually well-tolerated by most patients.
 If you should experience a serious side effect, contact your doctor immediately.
-Also, if you are scheduled to have eye surgery while using an alpha-blocker, be sure to tell all of your doctors.
+If you are scheduled to have eye surgery while using an alpha-blocker, be sure to tell all of your doctors.

-5-alpha-reductase inhibitors: 5-alpha-reductase inhibitors work by blocking dihydrotestosterone (DHT) to shrink larger prostates and increase urine flow.
+5-alpha-reductase inhibitors work by blocking the conversion of testosterone to dihydrotestosterone (DHT) to shrink larger prostates and increase the rate of urine flow.
 5-alpha-reductase inhibitors can take 3 to 6 months to begin working, and this may be a drawback for many patients.
+But the decrease in prostate volume can decrease the need for surgery for many patients.

-5-alpha-reductase inhibitors used in the treatment of BPH include:
+5-alpha-reductase inhibitors used in the treatment of moderate to severe BPH include:

 Side effects that may occur with 5-alpha-reductase inhibitors include:

 These side effects do not occur frequently.
-In a small percentage of patients, 5-alpha-reductase inhibitors can also lead to a lowered sex drive, impotence, or depression, but these effects are reversible if these medicine is stopped.
+In a small percentage of patients, 5-alpha-reductase inhibitors can also lead to a lowered sex drive, impotence, or depression, but these effects are reversible if the medicine is stopped.
+Combined use of tadalafil (Cialis) with a 5-alpha-reductase inhibitor like finasteride (Proscar) can decrease these effects, too.

 Combination drugs for BPH